alexgubanow/trafficLightTask/README.md

 <Bonus: also write to the log file; Avoid conflicts using blocking flock https://linux.die.net/man/2/flock>
 Avoid starvation of low Priority traffic-lights.
 # Report
+## Build && run
+I have used WSL on my W10 machine, have installed it according this https://devblogs.microsoft.com/cppblog/targeting-windows-subsystem-for-linux-from-visual-studio/
+Basically you have to intall your WSL, setup there build-essential, gdbserver and openssh-server.
+After need to configure ssh server. but additionally you have to check for installed g++, gdb, make, rsync, zip.
+I can suggest just run:
+'''
+sudo apt-get install -y g++ gdb make rsync zip
+'''

 ## First draft of system structure:

 queue of levels  --> router broadcasting who can